💡 Quick Answer

 Q: Do I always need to give a gift?

-Q: What if I don't have a gift?
+Q: What if I do not have a gift?

 Q: Is it rude to open a gift immediately?